atsocaR/api-payments-example/README.md

 After a view seconds (might take a bit on the testnet) you should find the transaction (log for the transaction hash in the logs) in your favorit testnet block explore (maybe [blockcypher](https://live.blockcypher.com/btc-testnet/)).

 If you do not have any testnet coins you can get some from here: [tpfaucet.appspot.com](https://tpfaucet.appspot.com) or [faucet.xeno-genesis.com](http://faucet.xeno-genesis.com).

+[Here](http://share-michaelbumann-com.s3-website-eu-west-1.amazonaws.com/screenshots/styx-api-example-request-debug.jpg) is a request.bin [dump of the client request](http://share-michaelbumann-com.s3-website-eu-west-1.amazonaws.com/screenshots/styx-api-example-request-debug.jpg) to the server including the payment.

 ## Have questions?
 What do you think?